LinuxAtDuke/Intro-To-Linux/README.md

 These programs are intended for the reading of longer files.
 More will display the contents of a file, and at what place you are in the file via percentage, near the bottom, and allow you to move only downward through the file one page at a time with the space bar.
 Less on the other hand is actually more: it allows for advanced functionality, using the arrow keys to traverse up and down a file.

-**diff**

-This is a program that will point out lines that are different if you have two files, or copies of the same file and want to see what the differences are.

-*Useful Flags:*

-    -y    Displays contents side by size and points out differences.
-    -q    Only displays that they are differently quickly.
-    -b    Ignore extra lines or whitespace.

 **head & tail**

 Head and tail are quick file readers, displaying respectively the top (head) or bottom (tail) sections of a file.
 By default it shows 10 lines, but the `-n` switch can set the number of lines to be shown.